swyxio/swyxdotio/content/writing/technical/svelte/svelte-why.md

 Community will be a major lever in this.
 [I'm involved](https://github.com/sveltejs/community) in this, again mainly because I hope to have fun and learn, but I'm far from sure I can do a good job of it.
 I have more existential needs I'm not taking care of.

 React has plenty going for it, and is [good enough](https://twitter.com/swyx/status/1221125270989692928) for a vast majority of people.
 Network effect alone may be insurmountable.
+They also have [top notch release quality](https://reactjs.org/blog/2019/10/22/react-release-channels.html) and are working on awesome things no other framework is working on.
+If I were to start a new work app today, I'd still use React.
+I also think a compiler layer can be built for React to copy over some ideas from Svelte.

 For now, my approach is "**Svelte for sites, React for apps**".